|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: To Saaremaa Island (Estonia), Muhu Island

 We depart this morning to Kuressaare, the "capital" of Saaremaa Island and the largest Estonian island.
 Our first stop is the town of Pärnu, where we enjoy a city tour.
 Pärnu is called the Estonian Summer Capital - a seaside wellness resort.

 Day 13: Sites of Saaremaa Island

 Today, we explore Kuressaare and Saarema Island.
 Our day begins by visiting the Kuressaare Episcopal Castle built in the 14th century by the Teutonic Order.
 We tour the town, passing the Town Hall and Weighing House before continuing on towards Saaremaa Island.
 Our first stop is the Angla windmills, five wooden windmills built at the beginning of the 20th century.
 We also visit the Karja Church, the smallest church on Saaremaa Island and still containing a lot of interior detail from medieval times.
 After lunch we explore Panga Cliff, the highest of the Saaremaa and Muhu cliffs reaching a height of 20mts (65ft).

 This morning, we take a ferry ride to Kuivastu back to Virtsu and travel to Haapsalu.
 Known as the "Venice of the Baltics", the town dates back to 1279 with many buildings from those days still remaining.
 After lunch we stop to visit one of these buildings, the Episcopal castle which has the largest single-nave cathedral in the Baltic states, Haapsalu Castle.
 We then continue to Tallinn in time for dinner.

-Today we say goodbye to the Baltics.
-You will be transferred to the airport in Tallinn for your onward international departure flight.
+Today we say goodbye to the Baltics and Russia and transfer to the airport for our international flights home.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide